kaliop/docker-images/php/cli/7.0/Readme.md

 This is a command-line image that can be used for your projects.
 All shell commands should be run from here.

-Image is built from Debian jessie.
+Image is built from Debian Stretch.

 Available software packages are: